The Go-To Scales for DIY – Available from Juice Factory

 Juice Factory recently contacted me to see if I’d be interested in reviewing these scales, and I appreciate both the gesture, and having been without scales for some time, the opportunity to return to mixing by weight.

-I’ve always wondered why vendors, as a rule, haven’t carried scales, especially those that offer DIY supplies.
-They’re such an important tool for mixers who demand accuracy and consistency and therefore mix by weight.
+I’ve always wondered why most vendors haven’t carried scales, especially those that offer DIY supplies.
+They’re such an important tool for mixers who demand accuracy and consistency, and therefore mix by weight.
 I believe Juice Factory is the first domestic vendor to carry them, and I’m pleased to see they chose a model I’m quite familiar with.

 Why Use Digital Scales?
 Volume vs. Weight